melbyyy/NumGen/README.md

 [![installing on Windows](./images/installing_in_macOS.png)](https://www.python.org/)

 The latest install now requires to download the **Python Install Manager 🐍** or **PyManager 🐍**<br>
-It will look something like this
+It will appear in your downloads, its file type is .msix: <br>